 Downloading your policy to your phone means that you will have your documents to hand, should you need them.
 However, we recommend taking a physical copy in your suitcase.
 This means if you lose your phone or run out of battery, then you can still produce your policy documents if you need to.
 Also, make sure that everyone covered by the policy has access to the emergency assistance contact number for the insurance provider.

 Does travel insurance provide the same cover as my EHIC?

 This depends on the level of cover you take out but generally, no it doesn’t.
-The free European Health Insurance Card (EHIC) gives you access to medical treatment either for free or at a reduced cost in a select number of countries.
+On the 1st January 2021, the free European Health Insurance Card (EHIC) changed to the Global Health Insurance Card (GHIC).
+The GHIC gives you access to necessary medical treatment either for free or at a reduced cost in a select number of countries.
 It may not cover the country that you are travelling to or the medical care that you may need.
-The EHIC therefore only helps with the cost of medical treatment, it does not provide cover for things that travel insurance usually does such as repatriation, cancellation, getting back home if you miss or are unable to board your flight due to health problems or if your luggage goes missing or is stolen.
-So whilst it’s certainly worth travelling with your EHIC, you should also consider taking out travel insurance that is specifically tailored to your needs to give you that additional piece of mind in case something happens.
-To find out more about what your EHIC covers, please visit their website.
+The GHIC therefore only helps with the cost of medical treatment, it does not provide cover for things that travel insurance usually does such as repatriation, cancellation, getting back home if you miss or are unable to board your flight due to health problems or if your luggage goes missing or is stolen.
+So whilst it’s certainly worth travelling with your GHIC, you should also consider taking out travel insurance that is specifically tailored to your needs to give you that additional peace of mind in case something happens.
+To find out more about what your GHIC covers, please visit their website.

 Will Brexit affect my travel insurance?

 You can find advice about potential changes to travel insurance and medical cover abroad relating to the UK leaving the European Union on our Brexit travel advice page.